bepaald/signalbackup-tools/README.md

 ##### Export to TXT

 To export to plain text use `--exporttxt [DIRECTORY]`.
 Some data is omitted from this export, such as attachment data and quotes.
 To limit the output to certain threads the option `--limittothreads [LIST_OF_THREADS]` can be added.
 The list of threads can contain both ranges and comma separated values, e.g. `--limittothreads 1,2,3,8-16,20`.
 The thread numbers can be obtained from `--listthreads`.
+Additionally, threads can be specified with `--limittothreadsbyname "Alice","Bob","Group Name"`.
 Similarly, the option `--limittodates [LIST_OF_DATES]` will limit the output to messages within the time periods listed.
 For the format of the date list, see the [crop to dates](#crop) option.
 Example:

 ```
 ./signalbackup-tools [input] [passphrase] --exporttxt [directory]